ishiyan/Proeftuin-py/akarp/nn-zero-to-hero/README.md

 # Neural Networks: Zero to Hero

-This is compliled from videos and repos of [Andrej Karpathy](https://karpathy.ai/)
+This is a compliation of videos and repos of [Andrej Karpathy](https://karpathy.ai/)

 A course on neural networks that starts all the way at the basics.
 The course is a series of YouTube videos where we code and train neural networks together.